hatsusato/bed/README.md

   - `A == 1`: associate standard output.
   - `A == 2`: associate standard error.
   - `A == 255`: close associated stream (special case).
-  - Otherwise, the operation is reserved.
+  - For other values of the A register, the operation is reserved.
-- If a stream is already associated with the output descriptor, close the old stream and overwrite it with the new standard stream.
+- If a stream is already associated with the output descriptor, close the previous stream and replace it with the new standard stream.
 - In the special case with `A == 255`, close the associated stream and leave the output descriptor with no associated stream.

 ##### OpenFile

 - Obtain the file path by extracting all bytes from the input queue stream as indicated by the input descriptor and interpreting them as a UTF-8 string.
   - Raise the error flag if the input stream is not a queue stream.
-- Open a file stream using the obtained file path and a open mode flags.
+- Open a file stream using the obtained file path and mode flags.
   - Use the bits in the A register to determine the mode flags for opening the file:
     - `A[0]`: read
     - `A[1]`: write